sandpand/Grupp5-v-xtis/Developer's To-Do List.md

 ## To Do

-- [ ] Document the code.
-  - *As a developer, I want well-documented code so that future updates and troubleshooting are easier.*
 - [ ] Monitor the system for reliability overnight.
   - *As a user, I want to see if the system functions reliably over an extended period without failures.*
 - [ ] Document test results.
   - *As a developer, I need to document test results to track performance and identify any issues.*
-- [ ] Create a user manual.
-  - *As a user, I need a simple and clear user manual so I can operate and maintain the system effectively.*
-- [ ] Write project report
 - [ ] Create a presentation
       https://docs.google.com/presentation/d/1-FLCsednNkbSDHtrpEQ5Ie0QyQTvP7nsZoZrh7UkmAU/edit?usp=sharing
 - [ ] Re-create prototype for demo